Consider the city your winter gym: every road and sidewalk, field and staircase, hill, trail and sandy beach is yours.

 Take a walk with the Wisconsin Go-Hiking Club (WGHC), which offers five hikes per week all year round “to promote health and good fellowship.”
 Most hikes with this nearly 100-year-old club average about 4 miles long, but some are closer to 8 and others can range from 10-22 miles.
-December 2017 hikes included holiday trips to see the Downtown city lights and West Allis’s Candy Cane Lane, neighborhood walks through the Miller Valley and Washington Heights and trail excursions in Currie Park and at Lapham Peak.
+December 2018 hikes included holiday trips to see the Downtown city lights and West Allis’s Candy Cane Lane, a Glo-Run and a hike through Zillmer Trails.
 Expect all the great benefits of walking, plus photo ops, camaraderie and increased calorie burn during the winter months.
-Annual dues are only $6.
+Annual dues are only $8.
 Many other urban hiking clubs active in the winter can also be found via Meetup.com, including the Milwaukee Campers, Backpackers and Hikers group.

 → Muscles strengthened include: back of neck, shoulders, arms, leg adductors, hamstrings, calves